steventhon/FreeCodeCamp-Solutions/README.md

 # FreeCodeCamp-Solutions
-Solutions to Free Code Camp questions.
-Feel free to contribute your own answers
+Solutions to <a href="www.freecodecamp.com" target="_blank">Free Code Camp</a> questions and challenges.

+Feel free to contribute, edit, and/or explain answers.